unoplatform/uno.extensions/doc/Overview/Mvux/States.md

     ```

     > [!NOTE]
-    > `BindableSliderModel` refers to the generated Bindable Proxy Model.
+    > `BindableSliderModel` refers to the generated bindable proxy for the `SliderModel`.

 1. When you run the app, moving the `Slider` instantly affects the upper `TextBox`; the `Silder.Value` property has a two-way binding with the `SliderValue` State, so any change to the Slider immediately updates the State value, which in turn affects the data-bound `TextBlock` on top: